Hodge-Laplacian of Brain Networks: Method

-The $1$-cycles can now be sequentially extracted by using the Hodge Laplacian of the subgraph $G_k = (V, T \cup \{ d_k \})$, which contains a cycle $\mathcal{C}^k$.
+We can sequentially extract 1-cycles using the Hodge Laplacian of the subgraph $G_k = (V, T \cup \{ d_k \})$, which contains only one 1-cycle $\mathcal{C}^k$.
 We get exactly one eigenvector corresponding to the zero eigenvalue.
-The entries of eigenvector will be all zero on the edges that are not part of cycle.
-Thus, we can represent 1-cycle $\mathcal{C}^k$ only using edges that contribute to the cycle:
+The entries of eigenvector will be all zero on the edges that are not part of the cycle.
+Thus, we can represent 1-cycle $\mathcal{C}^k$ only using edges that contribute to the cycle as